Anantiz/bloomVibeCheck/devlogs.md

 ### 21:30:  Well, loading assets in mobile is an other story itself; And then the audio is not available by default ...

 ### 22:30 FUCKING FINALY

+## Monday

+### 1:30 am Just vibing

+tbf, i stat to not hate react/ts anymore

+### 2:50: If you manually change the URl you can go to piano-roll without being logged.
+Will I fix that ? (hell nah)
+At least: it doesn't cause issue; it's as invite. cannot save cannot load; it's not so bad